An Auditable Policy-Simulation Framework for Student Dropout in Intervention-Free Data: Introduction

-Rather than conceptualizing dropout as a static outcome, we model withdrawal as a dynamic process unfolding over academic time.
+\textit{Conceptual framework.} Our framing places this work deliberately on the model-implied side of a recognized methodological boundary: \emph{counterfactual prediction without causal identification}~\cite{DickermanHernan2020CounterfactualPrediction}. \citeA{DickermanHernan2020CounterfactualPrediction} distinguish factual prediction from counterfactual prediction and treat ``what-if'' quantities under specified policies as a legitimate prediction task, while noting that their validity rests on the same unverifiable assumptions as causal inference. \citeA{Prosperi2020CausalCounterfactual} caution, in turn, that data-driven predictive models do not on their own carry a causal interpretation.
+We do not cross that frontier: $\Delta S(t)$ and $\Delta Gap(T)$ are structural, model-implied contrasts, not causally identified effect estimates.
+The contribution is the auditable simulation operator and the gap diagnostic, not the identification of intervention effects.

 We operationalize dropout as administrative withdrawal from a course run with an observed unregistration time, enabling a time-to-event representation in discrete academic weeks.
 The predictive backbone is a discrete-time hazard framework fit on weekly person--period observations, with calibration to yield interpretable hazard probabilities over time.

-Beyond prediction, the framework incorporates a \emph{structural counterfactual policy simulation} layer.
+Beyond prediction, the framework incorporates a simulation layer for counterfactual policy analysis, broadly consistent with structural comparison frameworks in causal inference~\cite{Keil2014ParametricGFormula,Wen2020ParametricGFormula}.
 Under explicit user-defined parameters, model-implied hazards are scaled to represent a hypothetical support scenario, enabling comparison of survival trajectories across structural scenarios.
-In this setting, predicted hazards are interpreted as candidate warning windows for structural sensitivity analysis of intervention timing and magnitude along each enrollment trajectory, while maintaining a clear distinction between scenario contrasts in model-implied risk and real-world intervention effects \cite{Igelstrom2022CausalInferenceObs,DoutreligneVaroquaux2025PredictiveDecisionCausal}.
+Predicted hazards are interpreted as candidate warning windows for structural sensitivity analysis of intervention timing and magnitude along each enrollment trajectory~\cite{Dickerman2022CounterfactualRisks,Wen2020ParametricGFormula}.

-The framework \emph{can be} applied in a subgroup-sensitive way for groups defined by observable characteristics.
-To evaluate this capability, we apply the same simulated scenario to observable groups and, in the empirical demonstration reported here, examine how the scenario contrast changes the survival gap by gender.
-This analysis does not claim causal identification of subgroup effects; instead, it shows that the framework can produce subgroup-sensitive structural contrasts under a common simulation contract.
-In the reported run, the subgroup signal is interpreted primarily at the level of directional stability rather than large substantive magnitude.
+The framework is applied in a subgroup-sensitive way for groups defined by observable characteristics.
+In the reported run, the subgroup signal is small in absolute magnitude ($|\Delta\text{Gap}| \approx 5 \times 10^{-4}$) but directionally stable across bootstrap resamples; the framework is intended as a diagnostic equity-monitoring tool, not as evidence of large intervention effects.